Intro-to-CS-Bootcamp/ics_bc_s18/week4/README.md

 #### english_number.rb

 - Requirements
+  - First, put in thousands; it should return 'one thousand' instead of (the sad) 'ten hundred' and 'ten thousand' instead of 'one hundred hundred'.
+  - Now expand upon english_number some more.
+For example, put in millions so you get 'one million' instead of 'one thousand thousand'.
+Then try adding bil- lions, trillions, and so on.
   - We've copy pasted in the base code from the book, all you have to do is expand on it to have it display 'thousands', 'millions', 'billions', and 'trillions'.
 - Clarifications/Advice
   - Nothing for this one, just make sure to read it in depth and understand how it works so you can make the necessary modifications.

+NOTE: You do not have to do wedding number!
+That was a joke, really.

 #### 99_bob_eng.rb